-Medic-X for all Airmen Medics
+MEDIC-X for all Airmen Medics

 |0

-This work, Medic-X for all Airmen Medics [Image 5 of 5], by Jasmine Braswell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MEDIC-X for all Airmen Medics, by Jasmine Braswell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.